Skip to content

 // On this page

 Part of how this site runs is a small piece of automation I think of as a radar.
 Its one job is to watch the firehose of AI news and tap me on the shoulder when something worth knowing goes past: a new model launches, a big AI-error story breaks, a study lands with a real number in it.
-It is, fittingly, an AI itself.
-Which makes what it did last week either ironic or inevitable, depending on how charitable you are feeling.
+It’s, fittingly, an AI itself.
+Which makes what it did last week either ironic or inevitable, depending on how charitable you’re feeling.

 It flagged a story and logged it, in its own words, as “a real production AI reliability failure.
 Documented, citable, primary source available.”
 It even suggested I write it up.
 And on the face of it, the story was perfect for this site.